pmeads/course-dbt/greenery/README.md

 was SQL that would be used in more than one place, I created an intermediate model.
 I started out in the models/marts/core dir and created some generic dimension and fact tables.
 Then in the marketing and product folders under models/marts, i tried to create models that would use the core tables to answer the questions I came up with.
+I did not have time for the quesions I wanted answered for the product team.

+I can't seem to copy/paste the DAG here